compilerla/data-donuts/README.md

-# data-donuts
+# Data + Donuts

 ## Purpose

-Data & Donuts is a public sector breakfast series that brings together City and County employees, inspiring them by sharing stories of data and tech projects in a positive and supportive environment.
+Data + Donuts is a public sector breakfast series that brings together City and County employees, inspiring them by sharing stories of data and tech projects in a positive and supportive environment.

 Events will occur monthly, iteratively improving to meet the needs of the community.
 We will aim to have an audience composition of 40% City, 40% County, and 20% Community.

 ## Agenda